 3. Soil and Water Conservation Districts (SWCDs).
 Like the SCS and ASCS, the SWCDs date from the '30s.
 There are 98 in Illinois which cover all 102 counties.
 They are independent entities, established by referendum and governed by five-person elected boards, and they provide the formal bureaucratic link between local farmers and agencies such as SCS.
 They are funded largely by the Illinois Department of Agriculture (IDA), although a few receive support from their county governments; IDA money presently supplies roughly one staff person for every three districts in the state.

 4. Cooperative Extension Service (CES).
 If it is the main business of ASCS to hand out money and that of SCS to hand out advice, it is the main business of CES to hand out information.
 The Extension Service was founded in 1914 and is funded (as its name implies) by federal (USDA), state (University of Illinois) and local sources which account for 40 percent, 50 percent, and 10 percent of its budget, respectively.
-There is a CES office for each county (although some small counties share facilities) which together employ more than 400 professional field staff plus another 500-600 support staff.
-The field staff is augmented by roughly 150 people based at the UI who hold professorial appointments in various disciplines and who function as what one CES official describes as "itinerant teachers who train field staff, prepare brochures, etc. CES' mandate is broader than either ASCS or SCS, since its clientele includes suburban tomato gardeners as well as farmers, and its county offices often include advisers in horticulture, nutrition and home economics as well as agriculture.
+There is a CES office for each county (although some small counties share facilities) which together employ more than 400 professional field staff plus another 500 to 600 support staff.
+The field staff is augmented by roughly 150 people based at the U of I who hold professorial appointments in various disciplines and who function as what one CES official describes as "itinerant teachers who train field staff, prepare brochures, etc. CES's mandate is broader than either ASCS or SCS, since its clientele includes suburban tomato gardeners as well as farmers, and its county offices often include advisers in horticulture, nutrition, and home economics as well as agriculture.
 CES is to the up-to-date farmer what party telephone lines used to be to gossips.

 Farmers as a group are notoriously jealous of their independence, and the administrative structures of farm programs of every kind have been built to accommodate their clientele's affection for local control and their abhorrence of regulation.
-The voluntary nature of erosion programs made participation a function of economics rather than ecology.
-To farmers pushed onto the thinnest of profit margins by increased costs for fuel, fertilizers, equipment and loans, erosion control was simply unaffordable.
-Specialists from the SCS the CES and other agencies had complained for years about the wastage of Illinois topsoil, but their warnings were lost in a clatter of combines rushing to harvest enough corn to meet the next bank payment.
+The voluntary nature of erosion programs made participation a function of economics (which concerns every farmer) rather than ecology which concerns only a few).
+To farmers pushed onto the thinnest of profit margins by increased costs for fuel, fertilizers, equipment, and loans, erosion control was simply unaffordable.
+Specialists from the SCS, the CES, and other agencies had complained for years about the wastage of Illinois topsoil, but their warnings were lost in a clatter of combines rushing to harvest enough corn to meet the next bank payment.

 Even before the final version of the 208 plan was approved by the USEPA in the fall of 1979, nonfarm critics had complained about the proposed program.
 They said it was too leisurely and too lenient, and claimed that agriculture was the only industry in Illinois which set its own pollution rules.
 Farm interests candidly admit that they agreed to even the modest strictures of the 208 plans because they felt the need to demonstrate a commitment to erosion control sufficiently enthusiastic to stave off mandatory regulation by USEPA, which Illinois farmers have come to regard as the quintessential meddling bureaucracy.